Rocker2234/discord-vlc-presence/README.md

 Save, exit and restart VLC.

+#### Running and Testing the Script
+Clone or Download this repo as zip file then extract the contents, you can check and see if everything is working properly by running `main.py`.

 #### Hide execution window on Windows
 You will see a file named silent.vbs.
 This is used to run the script without any window and everything is done in the background.